-“This clearing burned down to the ground last year”, my friend told me as we walked through a clearing on our way to his black trumpet patch.
-As we waded through the clearing, I started noticing some new plants I’d never seen.
+"This clearing burned down to the ground last year", my friend told me as we walked our way to his black trumpet patch.
+As we waded through the clearing, I started noticing some new plants I'd never seen.
 Long, serrated, light-weight leaves.
-They were tall too, and some of them were begining to make flower buds.
-I could see the flower buds put them in the aster family for sure, but beyond that, I was going to need a little help.
-I snipped a few leaves and brought them home.

-I went in the cooler, grabbed a mango and a couple leaves of fireweed from a neighbors yard, and put them together.
+I grabbed a mango and a couple leaves of fireweed from a neighbors yard, and put them together.
 It was a perfect match.
-The aster flavor is never going to be pleasant as a cooked green, but as an herb it’s pure genius.
-The bright, herbal quality comes through as a perfect counterpoint to the intense sweetness of mango.
-From there, add a little fish sauce and aromatic oil and you have yourself one pretty damn cool mango salad.
+The aster flavor is never going to be pleasant as a cooked green, but as an herb it's genius.

-Here’s my second favorite salad recipe so far (since I didn’t have any mangoes at home).
-If you haven’t had peaches and tomatoes together, give them a shot, it’s a great change of pace when they’re a bunch of both of them around in the late summer.
+Here's my favorite salad recipe so far.
+If you haven't had peaches and tomatoes together, give them a shot, it's a great change of pace when they're a bunch of both of them around in the late summer.

 - With a plant that has such a powerful flavor, I found I like the young, tender plants the best.
 Young plants allowed me to use whole leaves and young, tender flower buds, all in small amounts.